PsyTeachR/mcs-conv/docs/13-visualisation.md

 ## Activity 1: Set-up

-Do the following.
-If you need help, consult Chapter \@ref(ref3) and Chapter \@(ref2).

-* Open R Studio and set the working directory to your Week 8 folder.
+* Open R Studio and set the working directory to your chapter folder.
 Ensure the environment is clear.
 * Open a new R Markdown document and save it in your working directory.
-Call the file "Week 8".
+Call the file "Visualisation".
-* Download <a href="Zhang et al. 2014 Study 3.csv" download>Zhang et al. 2014 Study 3.csv</a> and save it in your Week 8 folder.
+* Download <a href="Zhang et al. 2014 Study 3.csv" download>Zhang et al. 2014 Study 3.csv</a> and save it in your chapter folder.
 Make sure that you do not change the file name at all.
 * If you're on the server, avoid a number of issues by restarting the session - click `Session` - `Restart R`
 * Delete the default R Markdown welcome text and insert a new code chunk that loads the package `tidyverse` using the `library()` function.
 * Run the below code to load and wrangle the data into tidy data.